Weight limit: 300 lbs

 Of notice for gym owners, the trampoline is stackable if you plan on getting a set of them.

-Unfortunately, the trampoline doesn’t come with any extras, but do include exercise DVD as it will provide extra value.
-You get a set of rubber feet to keep is stable and silent – take care not to lose them when moving the trampoline around.
+Unfortunately, the trampoline doesn’t come with any extras but do include an exercise DVD as it will provide extra value.
+You get a set of rubber feet to keep it stable and silent – take care not to lose them when moving the trampoline around.

-The trampoline comes with 36 bungee cords (10mm/ 0.4″) named ‘EnduroLast XF’ and capable of delivering 1.6 million bounce cycles.
+The trampoline comes with 36 bungee cords (10mm/ 0.4″) named ‘EnduroLast XF’ and is capable of delivering 1.6 million bounce cycles.
 Marketing babble notwithstanding, these cords are very well-made and feature JumpSports’ patented technology.

 The tension of the cords can be adjusted to 7 levels for various types of exercises and jumper weights.
 You can experiment freely to see what level is the best for you.
 The bounce correspondingly changes, but it can always be set so that it’s lovely, smooth, and cushioned.

 The tension levels are adjusted by tightening the bands in different patterns.
 There aren’t actually 7 tension levels for each cord; levels are achieved by tightening every other cord around the trampoline.
 The higher you set the tension, the stiffer it’ll be.
-That’s good if you take PlyoFit adapter, or perform running exercises when you decide to use it as a jogger.
+That’s good if you take a PlyoFit adapter, or perform running exercises when you decide to use it as a jogger.

 The skirt petals are not removable; they are sewn on.
 There is no fear of bottoming out, the trampoline simply doesn’t give that much (depending on how you set it up, obviously).